A tragic connection: George Floyd's girlfriend once taught Daunte Wright in high school

 "The craziest thing is to find out today that my family has connections to this man, to this family.
 His girlfriend was a teacher for my nephew.
 My nephew was a lovable young man.
 His smile, oh lord, the most beautiful smile.
 Ya'll took that."

 Wright was shot and killed by Minneapolis Police Officer Kim Potter on Sunday, amid the trial of Derek Chauvin, the officer who kneeled on Floyd's neck for more than 9 minutes last summer.
-Potter, a 26-year-old police veteran, killed 20-year-old Wright during a traffic stop, and has said that she meant to use her Taser instead of her handgun.
+Potter, a 26-year-old police veteran, killed 20-year-old Wright during a traffic stop.
+She apparently meant to use her Taser instead of her handgun, according to Police Chief Tim Gannon.

 Ross confirmed her connection to Wright to the Washington Post on Tuesday afternoon, telling the outlet that Wright attended Edison High School while she was a dean.
 He was a "silly boy, as goofy as can be," and "needed a lot of love," Ross told the Washington Post.